-Kaitlin’s Broadway acting credits include: Noises Off with Jane Curtin from "Saturday Night Live," How The Grinch Stole Christmas, originating the role of Mama Who, and Anything Goes with Patti LuPone.
-Kaitlin has a half-dozen cast album credits to her name, and has originated multiple roles off-Broadway, including: Bat Boy- The Musical, for which she received Drama Desk and Ovation Award nominations, Bare: A Pop Opera, and The Great American Trailer Park Musical.
-In addition, she originated roles in the national tours of Disney’s On the Record and Dirty Dancing, and in the international tour of John Adams's opera I Was Looking at the Ceiling and Then I Saw The Sky, directed by Peter Sellars.
+As an actress her Broadway credits include: Noises Off, Anything Goes with Patti LuPone and originating the role of “Mama Who” in How The Grinch Stole Christmas.
+Hopkins has a half dozen cast album credits to her name and has originated multiple roles off-Broadway including: Bat Boy-the Musical for which she received a Drama Desk and Ovation award nominations, Bare: A Pop Opera, The Great American Trailer Park Musical, and Nicky Silver’s Beautiful Child.
+National tours include originating the roles of “Diane” in Disney’s On The Record, and “Margorie” in Dirty Dancing, and originating the role of “Tiffany” in the international tour of the John Adam opera I Was Looking at the Ceiling and Then I Saw the Sky directed by Peter Sellars.

 Hopkins has appeared in over 50 television shows including Star Trek- Deep Space Nine, Star Trek Voyager, JAG, Law and Order, Law and Order SVU, Law and Order CI, Rescue Me, Spin City and three years on Another World as Dr. Kelsey Harrison.
 She has appeared in 11 feature films including The Nanny Diaries, Confessions of a Shopaholic, Crocodile Dundee in Los Angeles and How To Kill Your Neighbor’s Dog with Kenneth Branagh.